-A. REGULATIONS
+A.REGULATIONS

-- 1. PRIVACY AND TRANQUILITY-The intentional infringement upon the right to privacy of any member of the community is prohibited.
-Disorderly and disruptive conduct and/or the persistent interruption of a reasonable level of peace and quiet is also a violation.
+- 1. DISTURBANCE OF THE PEACE-The infringement upon the right to privacy of any member of the community is prohibited.
+Disorderly and disruptive conduct and/or the persistent disturbance of a reasonable level of peace and quiet is also a violation.
 Students should be aware that repeated violation of this regulation could result in administrative reassignment to another residential unit or area. - 2.
-HARASSMENT AND ABUSE-Harassment and abuse, intentionally directed toward individuals or groups, may include at least the following forms: the intentional use or threat of physical violence, coercion, intimidation, and verbal harassment and abuse.
-Wesleyan University's commitment to nondiscrimination means that intentional discriminatory harassment may be punished more severely than nondiscriminatory or unintentional forms of harassment. - 3.
-SEXUAL MISCONDUCT-Sexual misconduct, including, but not limited to, sexual harassment, sexual assault, coercion, and threats or use of force, is prohibited.
+HARASSMENT AND ABUSE-Harassment and abuse, directed toward individuals or groups, may include at least the following forms: the use or threat of physical violence, coercion, intimidation, and verbal harassment and abuse.
+Wesleyan University's commitment to nondiscrimination means that intentional discriminatory harassment may be punished more severely than nondiscriminatory or unintentional forms of harassment. - SEXUAL MISCONDUCT-Sexual misconduct, including, but not limited to, sexual assault, sexual exploitation, stalking and retaliation, is prohibited.
 (See University Policies-Sexual Misconduct and Assault, page 32.) - 4.
 PROPERTY-The unauthorized use, or the abuse, destruction, or theft of university property or the property of any of its members, guests, or neighbors is prohibited.
 This includes but is not limited to all tunnels, roofs, and areas under construction.
 This regulation prohibits the unauthorized appropriation or "borrowing" of common property for personal use. - 5.
-FALSE INFORMATION-Knowingly furnishing false information to a university officer or member of any constituted hearing board acting in performance of his/her duties is prohibited. - MISUSE OF DOCUMENTS-Forgery, alteration, or the unauthorized possession or use of university documents, records or instruments of identification is prohibited. - 7.
+FALSE INFORMATION-Knowingly furnishing false information to a university officer or member of any constituted hearing board acting in performance of his/her duties is prohibited. - 6.
+MISUSE OF DOCUMENTS-Forgery, alteration, or the unauthorized possession or use of university documents, records or instruments of identification is prohibited. - 7.
 TAMPERING WITH LOCKS AND DUPLICATION OF KEYS-Tampering with locks in university buildings, unauthorized possession or use of university keys, and alteration or unauthorized duplication of university keys are prohibited. - 8.
 FIRE PROTECTION SYSTEMS-Tampering with fire extinguishers, fire alarm boxes, or smoke or heat detectors anywhere on university property is prohibited.
-Additional information about fire safety procedures may be found at wesleyan.edu/firesafety. - RESTRICTED ITEMS/FIRE HAZARDS-The following are considered fire hazards and are prohibited within any university-owned or -operated facility: - A. Starting a fire anywhere on university property without explicit permission from the Office of Public Safety is prohibited.
+Additional information about fire safety procedures may be found at wesleyan.edu/firesafety. - RESTRICTED ITEMS/FIRE HAZARDS-The following are considered fire hazards and are prohibited within any university-owned or -operated facility: - a.
+Starting a fire anywhere on university property without explicit permission from the Office of Public Safety is prohibited.